The Volcanic Light: A Week Across the Canary Islands

 Whale Watching

 The channel between Tenerife and La Gomera hosts a resident pod of about 500 pilot whales and bottlenose dolphins year-round.
-Licensed boat tours from Los Cristianos or Puerto Colon: 15-30 EUR for 2-3 hours.
+Licensed boat tours from Los Cristianos or Puerto Colon run 15-30 EUR for 2-3 hours.
 Sighting rates exceed 90%.

-I went on a 2-hour tour (22 EUR) from Puerto Colon.
-Within 20 minutes, we were drifting alongside a pod of pilot whales — dark, sleek, and completely unbothered by our boat.
-A dolphin surfed our bow wave.
-The guide said she'd seen a Bryde's whale the previous week.
+On a 2-hour tour (22 EUR) from Puerto Colon, you can be drifting alongside a pod of pilot whales within 20 minutes — dark, sleek, and completely unbothered by the boat.
+A dolphin surfs the bow wave.
+Guides have logged Bryde's whales in these waters too.

 Choose operators with the Blue Boat flag for responsible tourism.
 The whales have been here longer than the tourists.